0xtosh/clown_it_up/README.md

-Load the Extension
+# How to Load the Extension

-Navigate to chrome://extensions/, turn on Developer mode, click "Load unpacked", and select this extension directory.
+- Navigate to chrome://extensions/
+- Turn on Developer mode
+- Click "Load unpacked"
+- Select this extension directory